tomvanbraeckel/yamcs.github.com/docs/studio/First_Steps.md

 permalink: /docs/studio/First_Steps/
 ---

-#### Launching Yamcs Studio
+### Launching Yamcs Studio
 When you launch Yamcs Studio for the first time it will ask you to choose a workspace.
-A **workspace** is where your resources are stored (e.g. a display file).
+A **workspace** is where you store your resources (e.g. a display file).

 With Yamcs Studio, you are always working on one workspace at a time.
 Usually workspaces are fairly static, and you can often do with just one of them.
 If you untick the `Ask again?` option you will no longer see this message at startup.